dearprakash/k/source/writing/2015-12-28-gradient-text-borders-and-backgrounds-for-buttons.html.markdown

 Working with [Trillectro](https://twitter.com/trillectro) has resulted in the use of **a lot** of gradients.
 After exploring a few different button styles, I came up with a good solution for gradient ghost buttons with gradient text.
 To make my life easier, I created a couple of Sass mixins that would allow me to reuse those styles throughout the project when needed.

-When creating a class for gradient text, it is best to apply it to a `<span>` tag so that the gradient is clipped to only to the text itself.
+When creating a class for gradient text, it is best to apply it to a `<span>` tag so that the gradient is clipped only to the text itself.
 The [pen](http://codepen.io/laurendorman/pen/ZQBYmV) below shows how those styles are used.

 <iframe height='435' scrolling='no' src='//codepen.io/laurendorman/embed/ZQBYmV/?height=435&theme-id=0&default-tab=result' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'></iframe>